shilpasy/biomarker_identification_cytokine_data/README.md

     Derive interpretable, assay-ready formulas that can inform early cancer detection and immune modulation in LFS models.

 All analyses are performed on a panel of 45 cytokines measured longitudinally across multiple timepoints and genotypes.
-The goal is to generate mechanistically relevant and experimentally testable hypotheses that can be extended to human studies.
+The goal is to generate mechanistically relevant and experimentally testable hypotheses that can be extended to human studies and understand how rapamycin affects p53 mutant mice.